sqz-xy/gad-sdk/docs_sphinx/longform/timestamps.rst

 -gad_time_sync_id[x]
   [x] = The Generic Aiding stream ID which will be considered the external time leader.
 Currently only one lead stream is available.
--gad_time_out
-  This configures the INS to use the external clock time for output data.
-This is not required for basic use of the synchronisation.
-  Be warned:
 -gad_time_min_stable_pkts[x]
   Minimum number of packets from the lead stream with a stable time offset before external time is considered synchronised.
 (Default: 5) -gad_time_min_stable_secs[x.xx]
   Minimum number of seconds from the lead stream with a stable time offset before external time is considered synchronised.
-(Default: 5.0)
+(Default: 5.0) -gad_time_out
+  This configures the INS to use the external clock time for output data.
+This is not required for basic use of the synchronisation.
+-time_sync_int
+  Configures the INS to synchronise to its own internal PPS.
+This is required in order to allow output time synchronisation.

 The time can be set in the :cpp:`Gad` class by the function :cpp:`SetTimeExternal(week, secs)`.